- Surveys were completed on eight reefs in the Swain sector of the Great Barrier Reef.

 - Very high numbers of crown-of-thorns starfish were recorded on three reefs, with low numbers on another three reefs.

 - Coral bleaching was observed on scattered individual colonies at one reef.

 Hard Coral Cover 0-10% 10-30% 30-50% 50-75% 75-100%

-As part of the Long Term Monitoring Program (LTMP), manta tow surveys of coral cover and the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris* were completed on two reefs, Reef 21-245 and Reef 21-278, in the Swain sector of the Great Barrier Reef.
+As part of the Long-Term Monitoring Program (LTMP), manta tow surveys of coral cover and the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris were completed on eight reefs in the Swain sector of the Great Barrier Reef.